Yord/pxi/README.md

 | [`@pfx/sample`][pfx-sample]   | `sample`  | `sample`                   | `sample`                   | `sample`    |   ✕  |

 The last column states which plugins come preinstalled in `pf`.
-Refer to the `.pfrc` Module section to see how to enable more plugins.
+Refer to the `.pfrc` Module section to see how to enable more plugins and how to develop plugins.
+New `pf` plugins are developed in the [`pf-sandbox`][pf-sandbox] repository.

 ### Performance